 A wide range of facilities exist that will allow an in depth exploration of processes and techniques.
 Photography is often studied alongside courses such as Media Studies and Graphic Design, but can also serve as a complementary study route, offering an element of variety to an intense academic programme.

-Students with a grade 6 or higher in GCSE Art or similar can automatically enrol onto a visual art A Level.
-Alternatively students will have successfully completed practical work at Wyke Start for the department.
+Students will have successfully completed practical work at Wyke Start for the department.
 An interest in photography is absolutely essential and prior creative study is considered an advantage.

 The course is delivered as four distinct units of study, which test the skills of observation, media handling, ideas development, contextual research and visual realisation.
 Quality of written expression is especially important in the second year of study.

 A first body of coursework is internally set and marked and is concerned with the construction of a portfolio of studio and location based images that shows a wide variety of techniques, methods, outcomes and subject matter.

 An internally set project is released in February offering a choice of themes for independently researched visual development and contextual work.
 The culmination of this body of work will be assessed in April and will influence and inform the personal investigation undertaken in the second year of study.